amanzadi/AiFlow/README.md

 os.environ["OPENAI_API_KEY"] = "myopenai_apikey"

 ```
-Quivr supports APIs from Anthropic, OpenAI, and Mistral.
+AiFlow supports APIs from Anthropic, OpenAI, and Mistral.
 It also supports local models using Ollama.

 1. Create the YAML file ``basic_rag_workflow.yaml`` and copy the following content in it
 ```yaml